bitcoinerlab/farvault-lib/README.md

 This is the complementary cryptographic library for the FarVault App (iOS/Android/Macos/Win/Linux) [@farvault/FarVault](https://github.com/farvault/FarVault) (private until alpha).

+## Can I use it?

+At your own risk.
+We've not cut a release version yet and the API can change anytime.

 ## How does it work?

 FarVault helps protect Bitcoiners against extortion and coin theft.
 Stolen or extorted coins can be canceled for a week.
 And the cancellation can be delegated to third parties without risk.